aquait-co-jp/claude-mirror/README.md

 The proxy follows strict rules with no fallbacks:

 1. **Category-based Mapping**:
-   - `big` and `small` categories in `config.yaml` MUST be defined
+   - `large` and `small` categories in `config.yaml` MUST be defined
-   - Claude Sonnet models → map to the "big" category
+   - Claude Sonnet models → map to the "large" category
    - Claude Haiku models → map to the "small" category

 2. **Direct Model References**:
-   - Use categories directly: `model="big"` or `model="small"`
+   - Each category maps directly to a provider/model in the format: `provider/model-name`
-   - Use explicit provider prefixes: `model="openai/gpt-4o"` or `model="azure/deployment-name"`
+   - For example: `large: openai/gpt-4o` means Claude-3-Sonnet requests will use OpenAI's GPT-4o
    - No default fallbacks or silent provider selection

 3. **Error Conditions**:
    - Missing required categories results in clear errors
-   - Models without provider prefixes result in clear errors
+   - Invalid model format results in clear errors
    - Missing configuration values in config.yaml result in clear errors

 ## Advanced Configuration Options